ReflexCreations/multi-midi/README.md

 ![Bottom part of a 3D printed black box.
 In each of the corners is a heat-set threaded insert to accept M3 screws.](https://raw.githubusercontent.com/ReflexCreations/multi-midi/main/images/case-bottom-inserts.jpg)

-Heat-set threaded inserts go into the bottom part of the case's screwholes, allowing the use of M3 machine screws to assembly the box.
+Heat-set threaded inserts go into the bottom part of the case's screwholes, allowing the use of M3 machine screws to assemble the box.

 ![4 heat-set brass threaded inserts, and 4 M3 screws in the background](https://raw.githubusercontent.com/ReflexCreations/multi-midi/main/images/inserts-screws-loose.jpg)